Plants for shade

 - Heucheras: heuchera leaves are every bit as colourful as flowers, from rich plum 'Palace Purple' to 'Amber Waves', the colour of butterscotch.
 They're evergreen, too.

-Please ask the staff in our Hemlington garden centre for more information and advice about choosing plants for shade.
+Please ask the staff in our Hemlington and Middlesbrough garden centre for more information and advice about choosing plants for shade.